 Before you expose your dog further to potentially toxic chemicals, avoid using any products containing these chemicals:

 - Perchloroethylene (found in carpet and rug cleaners)

 - Phenols (typically found in cleaners with “sol” in the name)

 - Phthalates (used with scented products, like air fresheners)

 - Hydrogen peroxide

 Furry Friendly Safe Cleaning Products

-There are a variety of cleaning brands to choose from that are pet-safe and non-toxic that will keep our homes squeaky-clean and free from exposing your dog to harsh chemicals.
+There are a variety of cleaning brands to choose from that are pet-safe and non-toxic which will keep our homes squeaky clean and free from exposing your dog to harsh chemicals.
 Here are a few suggestions:

 D-I-Y Homemade Cleaners